South-Dakota-News-Watch/20240805-liver-transplant-analysis/README.md

 The data include both living and dead donors.
 Donors are uniquly identifed by the value in the `DONOR_ID` column.

 ### Alcohol use
-UNOS doesn't collect data on alcohol use by candidates specifically, although, according to an email from UNOS,
->Especially for liver transplant candidates, I believe many centers have requirements for their candidates that they abstain from alcohol use as a condition of being listed.

-To identify donor candidates who were listed with a diagnosis associated with an alcohol-related disease, we filtered based on diagnostic code values in fields `DGN_TCR`, `DGN2_TCR`, or `DIAG`.
+UNOS doesn't collect data on alcohol use by candidates specifically, so we used the listing diagnosis as a proxy.
+To identify donor candidates who were listed with a diagnosis associated with an alcohol-related liver disease, we filtered based on diagnostic code values in fields `DGN_TCR`, `DGN2_TCR`, or `DIAG`.
 According to UNOS, the diagnostic codes associated with alcohol-related disease are:
 - `4215` – Alcoholic Cirrhosis
 - `4216` – Alcoholic Cirrhosis with Hepatitis C
 - `4217` – Acute Alcoholic Hepatitis